junovhs/roadmap/DOCS/DEFINITION_OF_SUCCESS.md

 ### The Differentiator

+Note: I am very inspired by Beads.
+But, I have my own ideas, despite my respect for the Beads team.

 | Tool | Question it Answers |
 |------|---------------------|
 | Beads | "What should we do next, and how do we remember it?" |